UniversalDependencies/docs/_bor/index.md

 ## Syntax

 Bororo is an ergative language.

-The only argument of an intransitive verb is marked by agreement on the verb.
+The only argument of an intransitive verb (absolutive) is marked by agreement on the verb.

 ```
 Imaragodure